kennethdean2010/tutorials/HOW-TO-deploy-multiple-application-versions/README.md

 ## Prerequisites

-Create separate packages for each version of the Server application (see [Software Packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging)), but manually rename the macOS Sierra version to `Server_Sierra.pkg` after-the-fact and upload both of them to your JAMF Pro distribution point.
+Create packages for each version of the Server application (see [Software Packaging](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-software-packaging)), but manually rename the macOS Sierra version to `Server_Sierra.pkg` after-the-fact and upload both of them to your JAMF Pro distribution point.

 ## Static Computer Group